pybind/pybind11/docs/reference.rst

     Attempt to cast the Python object into the given C++ type.
 A :class:`cast_error` will be throw upon failure.

 .. function:: template <typename ...
-Args> object handle::call(Args&&... args)
+Args> object handle::call(Args&&... args) const

     Assuming the Python object is a function or implements the ``__call__`` protocol, ``call()`` invokes the underlying function, passing an arbitrary